-The traditional HPR design:
+The traditional design:

-The problem is that model rocketeers are very conservative when it comes to recovery system design.
-They want to be sure the recovery system works to save their expensive flight computers, so they almost never experiment with new designs: they're still using designs only suitable for small Estes-powered model rocket vehicles, and simply beef them up to withstand the horribly large loads that then ensue.
+The problem is that rocketeers are very conservative when it comes to recovery system design.
+They want to be sure the recovery system works to save their expensive accelerometers, so they almost never experiment with a new design: they're still using designs only suitable for small Estes-powered vehicles, and simply beef them up to withstand the horribly large loads that then ensue.
 Considering the amount of innovation spent on the vehicle as a whole, remarkably little progress has been achieved in recovery system design.

-When I was tasked, in the early days of Aspirespace, to devise recovery systems, the world of HPR rocketry was still very new, there was nothing really to draw upon, so I researched how the 'big boys' did it, and my research is detailed herein.
+When I was tasked, in the early days of Aspirespace, for devising recovery systems, the world of HPR rocketry was still very new, there was nothing really to draw on, so I researched how the 'big boys' do it, and my research is detailed below.

-Fourteen years on, and I'm appalled to find still that almost no progress has been made in HPR recovery!
+12 years on, and I'm appalled to find that still almost no progress has been made in HPR recovery!